 - 1. Start by taking time to check students' prior knowledge of common numbers.
-Students who live within an Ojibwe community may be familiar with them. - 2.
-Introduce the Asigibii'iganan Numbers Song.
+Students who live within an Ojibwe community may be familiar with them. - Introduce the Asigibii'iganan Numbers Song.
 Play the song a few times, then break it down into parts to teach it to students.
 Have them count along with the song on their fingers. - 3.
 Practice singing the song a few times as a group, then see if any students are ready to try it on their own. - 4.
 Use actual objects, or the Number Image Cards and Counting Image Cards to practice counting.
 Display a number, image card, or set of objects and ask students to identify how many there are. - 5.
-Write numerals from 1-10 and the Ojibwe words (Vocabulary Groups 1 and 2) on the board. - 6.
-Ask students to identify the common sounds in each of the numbers from six to ten (-aaswi/-aswi).
-Underline each word where the sound -(a)aswi starts as shown below.
-Explain to students that it is helpful to think of this sound as meaning +5.
+Write numerals from 1-10 and the Ojibwe words (Vocabulary Groups 1 and 2) on the board.